 A defining feature of \(G\)-systems is that their complete quantum solution can be read directly from the Dynkin scheme---\(D_N\) in the present case---which encodes the fundamental representations of \(G\) and their automorphisms.
 In particular, the particle content of the \(D_N\) model is in direct correspondence with the fundamental representations of \(D_N\), including the vector representation, antisymmetric tensor representations of ranks \(r=2,\dots,N-2\), and the two chiral spinor representations.

 A semiclassical limit depends on the chosen quantum state.
-The state we consider is a thermodynamic state that consist of a large number $N_s$ (increased proportionaly to the system size $L$), of pairs of spinors with opposite chirality.
-We show that the large $N$ limit of this state corresponds to the traveling wave and that the lower level excitations are only vector particles.
-They are {\it minuscule} representations of $D_N$ and they retain the semiclassical meaning.
+The state we consider is a thermodynamic state that consists of a large number $N_s$ (increased proportionally to the system size $L$), of pairs of spinors with opposite chirality.
+We show that the large $N$ limit of this state corresponds to the traveling wave and that the lower-level excitations are only vector particles.
+They are {\it minuscule} representations of $D_N$, and they retain the semiclassical meaning.

-n the semiclassical limit, the vector particles, referred to as elementary fermions, represent the eigenstates of the Dirac operator~\eq{3}, while the spinors correspond to half-soliton--like bright or dark kinks, depending on their chirality~\cite{Dashen}.
+In the semiclassical limit, the vector particles, referred to as elementary fermions, represent the eigenstates of the Dirac operator~\eq{3}, while the spinors correspond to half-soliton--like bright or dark kinks, depending on their chirality~\cite{Dashen}.
 In the quantum theory at finite \(N\), vector particles appear as bound states of spinors, and a spinor itself can be viewed as a bound state of a spinor and a vector particle.
 This pattern changes in the semiclassical limit.
 As \(N\) increases, the mass of a spinor becomes \(N\) times the mass of a vector particle, as depicted in Fig.~\ref{snoidal}; consequently, kinks can no longer be treated as particle-like excitations (see Sec.~\ref{6.1}).